Hafizullah Amin: Early life and career

 Hafizullah Amin was born to a Kharoti Ghilzai Pashtun family in the Qazi Khel village in Paghman on 1 August 1929.
 His father, a civil servant, died in 1937 when he was 8.
 Thanks to his brother Abdullah, a primary school teacher, Amin was able to attend both primary and secondary school, which in turn allowed him to attend Kabul University (KU).
 After studying mathematics there, he also graduated from the Darul Mualimeen Teachers College in Kabul, and became a teacher.
 Amin later became vice-principal of the Darul Mualimeen College, and then principal of the prestigious Avesina High School.

 In 1957, Amin left Afghanistan for Columbia University in New York City, where he earned MA in education.
 It was at Columbia that Amin became attracted to Marxism, and in 1958 he became a member of the university's Socialist Progressive Club.
 When he returned to Afghanistan, Amin became a teacher at Kabul University, and later, for the second time, the principal of Avesina High School.
 During this period Amin became acquainted with Nur Muhammad Taraki, a communist.
 Around this time, Amin quit his position as principal of Avesina High School to become principal of the Darul Mualimeen College.

 It is alleged that Amin became radicalised during his second stay in the United States in 1962, when he enrolled in a work-study group at the University of Wisconsin.
-Amin studied in the doctoral programme at the Columbia University Teachers College, but started to neglect his studies in favour of politics and in 1963 he became head of the Afghan students' association at the college.
+Amin studied in the doctoral programme at the Teachers College of Columbia University, but started to neglect his studies in favor of politics and in 1963 he became head of the Afghan students' association at the college.
 The association was funded by the Asia Foundation, known to be a CIA pass-through group, or front.
 When he returned to Afghanistan in the mid-1960s, he supposedly flew first to Moscow where he met the Afghan ambassador to the Soviet Union, his old friend Ali Ahmad Popel, a previous Afghan Minister of Education.
 During his short stay, Amin became even more radicalised.
 According to others, Nabi Misdaq for instance, Amin did not return by way of Moscow, but rather West Germany and Lebanon.